JeynalizOrtiz/portfolio/README.md

 beaches located within 5 sites: Key Biscayne, Fisher Island, Miami Beach, Haulover, and Golden Beach.

-Objective: To display a heatmap that identifies disorientation hotspots and later combine with property GPS coordinates to determine which coastal properties are located within disorientation hotspots.
+Objective: The objective of this analysis is to quantify hatchling disorientation events per site and visualize their spatial distribution using GPS coordinates.
+This includes summarizing nest counts by species and exploring spatial patterns in disorientation hotspots.

 Repository: gitignore, data folder, README, results folder, and scripts folder.